bhavadip111/form-Validator/README.md

 ## Description

-`form-validator` is designed to help developers implement form validation quickly and efficiently.
+`form-control-validator` is designed to help developers implement form validation quickly and efficiently.
 With customizable rules, it ensures that your forms meet the required standards before submission.

 ## Features